 When you’re picking out your power supply, you can usually add the TDP of your CPU + Graphics card(s), add ~200W and you’ll be good to go forever.
 This is the last part you want to skimp on as it could take your entire PC with it if it shorts!
 That said, it pays to have a good power supply.

 There are also many different sizes of cases with support for different sizes of motherboards.
+Some people might only need a smaller Micro-ATX case.
+But others might need the space of a mid-tower ATX case or larger!
 This is something else you have to consider as some cases might be too small for your motherboard or other components, or they might be way too big for what you need.
 You usually want to match up your case size with your motherboard; but in some instances, you can use smaller motherboards in bigger cases without any issue.

 Another thought to keep in mind is the location of the front i/o panel, and the connections that it supplies you with.
 Think of where your case will be located, would it be more convenient to have that i/o panel on the front or the top of the case, or maybe the side?
 All of these are options and having the i/o panel in a bad spot could negatively impact your experience, which is definitely not what we want!
 When it comes to the connections, you generally want a couple USB 3.0 (blue ports) and at least 3.5mm audio in / mic ports.

 A lot of cases come packing fans with LED lights, more often than not these lights are only a single color and this can sometimes really suck when you like the case but not the color… Or does it?
 Nope!
 Case fans are super easy to change and there are lots of aftermarket options available in both single color and RGB configs, but there’s a lot to consider when picking fans also, so I’ll cover them in more depth further down.